daikis12/group-8/README.md

 ## 🧑‍💻 What technology was used?<a name="technology_Barriers_Across_Borders"></a> ##

 The website for the project was built using HTML, Javascript, and CSS.
 Leaflet, an open-source JavaScript library for mobile-friendly interactive maps, was used to create the map and display the user stories.
-Information was collected using Google Forms, and the locations were geocoded in Google Sheets.
+Papaparse was used to organize the CVS data that was collected by using Google Forms, and the locations were geocoded in Google Sheets.

 ## ❔ How it can be repurposed?<a name="repurposed_Barriers_Across_Borders"></a> ##